a4user1/datasciencecoursera/README.md

 # datasciencecoursera
-This is a depo as a part of my Peer Graded Assignment - Course Project
+This is a depo created as a part of my Peer Graded Assignment - Course Project